XuraCorporate/KitV2/README.md

 With the proposed good-to-have anti-affinity rule the End User can request nova to spread the instances in the same group as much as possible.
 ```

-So since this Kit has been designed to run on OpenStack Kilo and Liberty, a was has to be find in order to have (Anti-)Affinity less strict policies.
+So since this Kit has been designed to run on OpenStack Kilo and OpenStack Liberty, a way has to be found in order to have (Anti-)Affinity less strict policies.
 The designed solutions has been implementated as following:
+- In the environment file (environment/common.yaml) has been written the Server Group policy to be used ("affinity" or "anti-affinity").
-- In the environment file (environment/common.yaml) has been described how many Server Group to be created.
+- In the environment file (environment/common.yaml) has been written how many Server Group to be created.
 - The Preparetion script will create those
 - The Unit Deploy script will use a mathematical function called modulo (the %) that will assign for each unit a specific (Anti-)Affinity group - choosing from one previously created